khaloui-Salaheddine/drink-water/README.md

 ## 🦉 Main information

-Cool app to track the amount of water you have drank built with Html, CSS and Vanilla JavaScript.
+Cool app to track the amount of water you have drank built with Html, CSS and  JavaScript.

 The project goal: